The Dwarf (Cho novel): Style

 The Dwarf combines realism with a fantastic structure that places readers in the horrific and fragmented era the work describes.
 Cho mixes a kaleidoscopic narrative, powerful use of modern scientific symbols, and a flat and direct tone.
 The interlocking narrative arcs and often disconcerting internal shifts in narrator or time frame are both supportive of the theme of the book and ultimately rewarding.
+This type of literature has been called slipstream fiction.

 The Dwarf was written between 1975 and 1978 as a series of loosely linked short stories published across several Korean magazines.
 In Korea these works were collected into A Dwarf Launches a Little Ball, which has been renamed The Dwarf for its English publication.
 The Dwarf is a yŏnjak sosŏl (linked novel) or collection of separately published short stories which can stand alone or supplement each other.